 Proper battery power is essential to the operation of your vessel.
 For this reason, Grady-White has carefully chosen a battery with cranking ability and reserve capacity sufficient to meet your needs.
 The factory installed Deka Marine Master 27M6 battery is a maintenance free battery.
 This battery utilizes an exclusive demineralized electrolyte and maintenance free calcuim alloy grids.
 These features reduce water loss and extend the life of the battery.
-However, this battery is maintenance accessible in the unlikely event a charging malfunction occurs.
-If your boat is equipped with batteries not installed at the factory, consult with the battery manufacturer for proper care and maintenance instructions and the engine manufacturer for appropriate battery specifications.
-Grady-White recommends the Deka 27M6 product for all replacement applications.
+However, this battery is maintenance accessible should a charging malfunction occur.
+If your boat is equipped with batteries not installed at the factory, consult with the battery manufacturer for proper care and maintenance instructions.
 Batteries must be secured in a non-metallic tray to contain electrolyte spills.
 An insulated boot should cover battery terminals.
 Keep terminals clean by scrubbing them with a stiff brush and a mixture of baking soda and water.
 Afterwards, apply a light coat of grease or corrosion preventative.